 This particular ghost

 Personally, I love to dive into writing longer pieces.
 It usually takes me a year to complete a 200-300 page book.
-I enjoy delving into the life of my client, or learning the expertise of a brilliant entrepreneur who has a burning desire to help others.
+I enjoy delving into my client’s life or learning the expertise of a brilliant entrepreneur who has a burning desire to help others.
 Over the last twenty years, I’ve worked with authors to write over forty books.
 Most of them have been memoirs and many were fictional pieces hitting various genres.
-I’ve also penned a number of business how-to books.
+I’ve also penned several business how-to books.

 I love helping authors share meaningful messages and truly enjoy stepping into their shoes to walk a few miles with them.
 It’s a rewarding vocation, one that I would never want to give up.
 Although I also enjoy authoring books, it is fulfilling for me to help others accomplish a lifelong goal.